Claude Code Plugins

 • Complete log format specification

-• All action types with schemas
+• All action types with examples

 • When to log during workflow